omkar-shelke25/ckad-killercoda/NetworkPolicy-Cross-Namespace/step1.md

 - Has `policyTypes: [Egress]`
 - Allows **egress** from the selected Pod **only** to Pods in namespace `external-ns` with label `app=target` on **TCP port 80**

-> ⚠️ Note: This task **does not** require default-deny.
-You’re only asked to permit the specific egress path.
-(In production, you’d often pair this with a default-deny egress policy.)

 ---